 Explore our Beautiful Grounds and Sculptures

 Part of the vision for 13th Street Winery is to provide our guests with a unique experience that stimulates all the senses, not just taste.
 With this in mind we designed the grounds surrounding the winery to feature a permanent exhibit of spectacular sculptures.
-We currently have ten outdoor sculptures on display and we invite our guests to take a moment, perhaps with a glass of wine in hand, to explore our art collection featuring the works of Karoly Veress, Floyd Elzinga, Dan Solomon, and Ilan Averbuch.
+We currently have over fifteen outdoor sculptures on display and we invite our guests to take a moment, perhaps with a glass of wine in hand, to explore our art collection featuring the works of Karoly Veress, Floyd Elzinga, Dan Solomon, Ken Hall, Ronald Boaks and Ilan Averbuch.

-Ask for a copy of our Sculpture Tour card when you are here and discover the art situated on our grounds.
+Ask for a copy of our Art brochure when you are here and discover the art situated on our grounds.

 Endless March by Ilan Averbuch